October 2022 Manila drug raids: Aftermath

 Senator Ronald dela Rosa, who was a former PNP chief who once led the Philippine war on drugs under President Rodrigo Duterte, in a privilege speech lamented the return of drug syndicates under President Bongbong Marcos' administration.
 He also pointed out how Master Sgt.
 Rodolfo Mayo Jr. was able to return to Manila after Mayo was among the "ninja cops" deployed in Mindanao in 2016 due to allegedly be involved in the illegal drug trade.

 The PNP's Internal Affairs Service (IAS) recommended the summary dismissal of Mayo on January 9, 2023 as a member of the PNP-DEG Special Operations Unit in the National Capital Region.
 The investigation also revealed that other high ranking police officers are involved in the illegal drug trade leading to Interior Secretary Abalos to call for officers to tender courtesy resignations.

+Alleged coverup

+In early April 2023, Interior and Local Government Secretary Benhur Abalos claimed there was a "massive cover-up" regarding the involvement of Mayo in the anti-drug operation.
+PNP chief Rodolfo Azurin Jr. asserts that he would not cover up Mayo.

+The following are the alleged "cover-ups":